 Showman/ Producer/ Vaudeville Artist

-Born in April 1902 to Overton (O.C.) and Maggie Claxton, members of a renowned vaudeville family from Memphis, TN, Leon’s father was a talented blues drummer who brought W.C.
+Born in April 1902 to Overton (O.C.) and Maggie Claxton, members of a renowned vaudeville family in Memphis, TN, Leon’s father was the talented blues drummer who brought W.C.
 Handy to Memphis to start a band on Beale Street.
-By the third grade, Leon wanted to see things for himself and ran off to join Ringling Bros. and Barnum & Bailey Circus as a water boy for the elephants.
-By the age of 16, he was a feature contortions act on Ringling Bros.
+By the third grade, young Leon wanted to see things for himself and ran off to join Ringling Bros. and Barnum & Bailey Circus as a water boy for the elephants.
+By age of 16, he was a feature contortions act on Ringling Bros.

 As the Twenty’s roared, Leon was making a name for himself as a renowned Chicago vaudevillian, producing ‘colored’ productions including the famed Cotton Club Showboat, which Claxton produced for the Chicago World’s Fair of 1934.
 His reputation was untouchable in the production of quality shows that presented brown-skinned entertainers to a nation divided by segregation.
 Claxton premiered his first sepia revue on Royal American Shows’ in 1935.
 The first venture of its kind, Claxton's revue rose to become the leading outdoor attraction in North America for nearly four consecutive decades.